captn3m0/ideas/README.md

 Keybase has a cool API.
 I wonder if its possible to build an actual email service on top of keybase?

+The original idea was from before Keybase had a chat feature, and I wanted to build an email service that used keybase to send and receive messages.
+Would have turned out similar to Keybase Chat.

+How I'd approach it today is to use Keybase Social Graph for encrypting emails and make it easier via plugins/extensions.
+The ideal flow would be:

+Use the Keybase Social Graph for encrypting emails and make it easier via plugins/extensions.
+The ideal flow would be:

+1. Login to GMail
+2. Compose an email to me@captnemo.in
+3. Extension pops up: "Hey, looks like this user is on Keybase already as keybase.io/captn3m0.
+Would you like to encrypt this email?
+4. If user clicks yes, do a keybase auth and follow the user as well, perhaps? (not sure if possible)
+5. Also give user an option to "Encrypt all emails sent to users with more than X followers)" or something similar...

+Doing the same thing on the receiving side is trickier though, but I like the idea of using Keybase to discover anyone's public keys instead of the standard Web of Trust.

+A Keybase plugin for Thunderbird would be similar in scope.

 ## Newsletters for GitHub

 A lot of github project owners would like to send out newsletters to all of their